MattB859/Ms1-Malaysian-Restaurant/README.md

     2. As a Frequent User, I want to check to see if there are any new updates.

-        1. The user would already be comfortable with the website's layout and can easily click any link0
+        1. The user would already be comfortable with the website's layout and can easily click any link

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+    3. As a Frequent User, I want to sign up to the Newsletter so that I am kept informed about any major updates and/or changes to the website or organisation.

         1. At the bottom of every page their is a footer which its content is consistent throughout all pages.